jimwwalker/dcp-documentation/documentation/commands/open-connection.md

            should include any XATTRs associated with the Document.
-     0x8 - (No Value) - Specifies that the server should stream only item key and metadata in the mutations and not stream the value of the item 0x10 - Collections - Specifies the client knows about collections, subsequent DCP streams will send collection data.
-Additionally the client may set a value in this request containing a JSON document that specifies a collections filter.
-     0x20 - Include Delete Times - The client wishes to receive extra metadata regarding deletes.
+     0x8 - (No Value) - Specifies that the server should stream only item key and metadata in the mutations and not stream the value of the item 0x20 - Include Delete Times - The client wishes to receive extra metadata regarding deletes.
 When a delete is persisted to disk, it is timestamped and purged from the vbucket after some interval.
 When 'include delete times' is enabled,